Jinsu-L/BazCompiler/README.md

 # Baz Compiler

-This project is my Homework 1 in OSS class
+This project is my Homework 1 in Compiler class

 ## Test Environment
 OS : Ubuntu 16.04